STUDENT HEALTH

 The ULM Activity Center serves as one of the finest recreational/fitness facilities in the South.
 The $5 million student-funded facility opened on March 1, 1993.
 The 88,000-square-foot complex houses the Recreational, Intramural, and Wellness programs.

-The facility includes five multi-purpose courts (basketball, volleyball, and badminton), six glass-wall racquetball/wallyball courts, a 2,300-square-foot group exercise room, a 4,200-square-foot weight room with machines and free weights, a cardiovascular/fitness area with stationary bikes, stairmasters, elliptical trainers, rowing machines, treadmills and stretching area, an elevated cushioned jogging track (6.5 laps/mile) with pace clocks, men’s and women’s locker rooms equipped with saunas and steam rooms, a lounge area with a big-screen TV and refreshment center, and a service center for equipment checkout, towel rental, and locker rental.
+The facility includes five multi-purpose courts (basketball, volleyball, and badminton), Four glass-wall racquetball/wallyball courts, a 2,300-square-foot group exercise room, a 4,200-square-foot weight room with machines and free weights, a Functional Fitness room, a cardiovascular/fitness area with stationary bikes, stairmasters, elliptical trainers, rowing machines, treadmills and stretching area, an elevated cushioned jogging track (6.5 laps/mile) with pace clocks, men’s and women’s locker rooms equipped with saunas and steam rooms, a lounge area with three big-screen TVs and a service center for equipment checkout, towel rental, and locker rental.

 Open: Daily, flexible seasonal hours